LensShift/lenshift-v2/README.md

 # LensShift

 LensShift is a platform that facilitates learning, critical reflection and discourse on social change.
+It is currently launched on [LensShift.org](https://www.lensshift.org)

 **Current platform includes the following features:**